francocruces/MioConnect/README.md

 Each file contains a single python class with its own responsibility:

 * `bluetooth.py` / `Bluetooth(msg_delay)`: Serial communication and command encapsulation.
 Every command sent to the armband should pass through this class.
-New commands can be added at the end of the file following the structure of the other commands and reading the `myohw` file (or the original one).
+New commands can be added at the end of the command section, following the structure of the other commands and reading the `myohw` file (the `.py` or the official one).

 * `config.py` / `Config()`: Settings for the application.
 Details under "How to run" section.